 2. Provide documentation

-- Original or certified copies of English language proficiency test scores, academic records and any other documentation must be scanned and sent by email along with your application.
-High resolution scans are required.
+- Original or certified copies of English language proficiency test scores, academic records and any other documentation must be uploaded in IAS.
 Original or certified paper copies are not required unless requested as part of the admissions process.

 - Applicants need to show proof of graduation, subjects taken and grades received.

 - Applicants who are not graduating until later in the year should send current transcripts along with mid-term grades.

-- Applicants applying through the Study Direct Stream (SDS) program from Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Senegal, Saint Vincent and the Grenadines, Trinidad and Tobago, or Vietnam should note that the SDS IELTS requirements are 6.0 with no score less than 6.0 in any of the four bands.
-For programs listing a higher IELTS requirement, the higher score will be required for admissions.
+- Applicants applying through the Study Direct Stream (SDS) program from Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Senegal, Saint Vincent and the Grenadines, Trinidad and Tobago, or Vietnam should note that the SDS IELTS requirement is 6.0 with no score less than 6.0 in any of the four bands.
+For programs listing a higher IELTS requirement, the higher score will be required for admission.
 Priority will be given to those who meet SDS requirements.
 Visit the Canadian government website for a complete list of SDS requirements.

 Accept your offer